AsmitaMondal/Buzzing-Insights/README.md

 ## Team :couple: :people_hugging:

 This project which was done by a team of 2 contains the entire documentation of the process.
 The links to the respective notebooks can be found in the documentation PDF itself.
-Sayan Pal was the other contributor.

 ## Objectives  🥅